abcminiuser/python-elgato-streamdeck/doc/source/pages/backend_libusb_hidapi.rst

 function.
 The latest source for the ``hidapi.dll`` DLL is the `releases page of the libUSB GitHub project <https://github.com/libusb/hidapi/releases>`_.

+Place the DLL into a folder that has been added to your system ``%PATH%`` directory list (typically this includes the ``C:\Windows\System32`` folder but adding a new path would be recommended instead of modiying your Windows directory).

+Ensure you use the correct DLL version for your installed Python version; i.e. if you are using 32-bit Python, install the 32-bit ``hidapi.dll``.

 ^^^^^^^^^^^^^^
 MacOS (Darwin)